Everything You Need to Know About the Land Transfer Tax

 In short, you, like most homebuyers, can expect to pay the Land Transfer Tax when closing your transaction.
 There’s nothing for you to do: your lawyer will add it to the closing costs.

-Talk to your Nesto Mortgage Advisor to find out what the Land Transfer Tax will be on the property you are interested in.
+Since you’re here, have a look at our mortgage rates!
+And don’t hesitate to get in contact with your Nesto Mortgage Advisor to find out what the Land Transfer Tax will be on the property you are interested in.